 You, my addict, have been using since you were 14 years old, almost one-third of your life.
 You were supremely confident.
 Matt, you had this ability to do drugs and function in your daily life without anyone noticing a difference.

 As I’m writing this letter, I had the best son in the world: loving, caring, a good student, and a great athlete.
-Then, addiction to the best of him.
+Then, addiction took the best of him.
 On the other hand, my addict was the best quitter in the world.
-He was quick in leaving school behind, he said goodbye to his friends, soon enough he quit his job.
-Maybe, without even realizing, he abandoned his family and on life.
+He was quick in leaving school behind; he said goodbye to his friends, soon enough, he quit his job.
+Maybe, without even realizing it, he abandoned his family and on life.

 But even within the bad, he was the best at one thing — lying.
 The lies he said to us weren’t hurtful.
 Perhaps, the most painful memories were watching my son’s addiction become his reality.
 My son believed everything his addict told him.
 Addiction was his “Oz,” all knowledgeable and all-powerful.
 I would be lying if I didn’t say we felt powerless around him.